What is working capital? Include Working Capital In A Purchase Price

 What is working capital?

-By definition, working capital is current assets less current liabilities.
+By definition, working capital is current assets minus current liabilities.
 Ultimately, it measures a company’s ability to pay off existing debts quickly.
 The current ratio measures net working capital levels in terms of ratio analysis.
-A result less than one is generally considered unfavorable as it indicates that the company does not have the short-term assets necessary to pay off short-term debt quickly.
+A result of less than one is generally considered unfavorable as it indicates that the company does not have the short-term assets necessary to pay off short-term debt quickly.
 In a business appraisal, your appraiser will typically consider a “normalized” level of working capital as part of their analysis.

 A “How-to Guide” Regarding Working Capital in M&A Deals